Skip to content

 Value for money

 Proofreading isn’t expensive.
 My rates vary according to the content.
 I charge more for something very technical, where I have to look up every other word to make sure it’s correct.
 I charge a bit more for something that has been translated from another language.
 And I’ll charge more if you want it done, like, yesterday.
-But in general my rate is between £8 and £12 per thousand words (rounded up).
-This blog, for instance is around 750 words, so that’s a tenner, give or take, to proofread.
+But in general my rate is from £12 per thousand words (rounded up).
+This blog, for instance, is around 750 words, so that’s just £12, to proofread.

-I’m very happy to set up a retainer arrangement, where you can send me anything you need checking before it goes out, priced according to your requirements, and with a guaranteed 1 or 2 working day turnaround.
+I’m very happy to set up a retainer arrangement, where you can send me anything you need checking before it goes out.
+We can work out a price according to your requirements, and with I can guarantee a 1 or 2 working day turnaround.
 (Excluding significant-sized documents, which can be priced as stand-alones, and given appropriate timescales.)

 Drop me a line – and I won’t judge your spelling – and we’ll see what we can do together.